input-output-hk/atala-prism/prism-web-wallet/README.md

     **NOTE**: You have to have the PostgreSQL DB running already.
     **WARNING**: Beware that killing the session may leave `envoy` running and, next time you try to run it, it will fail to run again, but it's a harmless problem because it would be running anyway.
 - Be sure to integrate scalafmt on your IntelliJ to format the source code on save (see https://scalameta.org/scalafmt/docs/installation.html#intellij).
+- Be sure to install the [Slinky plugin](https://plugins.jetbrains.com/plugin/15748-slinky-library-support) for IntelliJ to get proper support.

 ### Run tests
 You are required to have Chrome installed in order to run the tests, then, run: